2024 Badwater 135 Pre-Race Press Release

 FOR IMMEDIATE RELEASE

-Lone Pine, CA: On July 22-24, 2024, AdventureCORPS will present its legendary BADWATER® 135 Ultramarathon, the 135-Mile World Championship.
+Lone Pine, CA: On July 22-24, 2024, AdventureCORPS – now in our 40th year producing world-class events – will present its legendary BADWATER® 135 Ultramarathon, the 135-Mile World Championship.
 Now in its 47th year, this world-renowned event pits up to 100 of the world’s toughest athletes against one another and the elements in a crucible like no other.
-From below sea level in scorching temperatures to altitudes as high as 8,360 feet (2548m), 100 endurance athletes representing 21 nations plus 25 American states will face off in a grueling 135-mile non-stop running race from Death Valley to Mt.
+From below sea level in scorching temperatures to altitudes as high as 8,360 feet (2548m), 100 endurance athletes representing 21 nations plus 26 American states will face off in a grueling 135-mile non-stop running race from Death Valley to Mt.
 Whitney, CA. Widely recognized as “the world’s toughest foot race,” the invitational Badwater 135 is the most demanding and extreme running race on the planet.

 The start line is at Badwater Basin in Death Valley National Park, which marks the lowest elevation in North America at 280’ (85m) below sea level.
 The race finishes at Whitney Portal at 8,300’ (2530m).
 The course covers three mountain ranges for a total of 14,600’ (4450m) of cumulative vertical ascent and 6,100’ (1859m) of cumulative descent.
 Whitney Portal is the trailhead to the Mt.
 Whitney summit, the highest point in the contiguous United States.
 Competitors travel through places with names like Mushroom Rock, Furnace Creek, Salt Creek, Devil’s Cornfield, Devil’s Golf Course, Stovepipe Wells, Panamint Springs, Darwin, Keeler, Alabama Hills, and Lone Pine.